Overview

 Creating a Reward

-Fill in the reward details:
+Fill in the Reward

-- Name: Clear, appealing name (e.g., “Homework Pass”, “Extra Recess”)
+- Reward Title: Clear, appealing name (e.g., “Homework Pass”, “Extra Recess”)

 - Cost: Price in your classroom currency